LakshK98/hybrid-p2p-file-sharing/README.md

 # hybrid-p2p-file-sharing

+Hybrid p2p sharing utilizes the client network to share updates and improve transmission efficiency, by allowing peers to act as transmitting servers.
+For detailed description and comparison results refer to the Report.pdf.

 Steps to run p2p-share
 - clone repo into server and client machine
 - add files you want to share in the folder